Halloween – The Witching Day

 During Samhain, elves and fairies appeared and the boundaries between the real and the otherworld were blurred.
-Samhain was a moment where time stood still making way for ritual transition and altered states, a period of time when the universe’s normal order is suspended and all is charged with supernatural energy.
+Samhain was a moment where time stood still, making way for ritual transition and altered states, a period of time when the universe’s normal order is suspended and all is charged with supernatural energy.
 These energies permeated all things throughout the Halloween celebrations.
 Although Samhain imbued Halloween with a supernatural charge, the only ritual associated with it was fire rites.

 Bells were rung all night in churches in preparation for Halloween, this was done to ward off demonic spirits and there were certain church rituals associated with Halloween.
 In England bonfires were built in graveyards to ward off malevolent spirits, a practice called souling began during the celebration of Halloween.
 A custom was followed whereby bread and soul cakes were baked and the food was distributed amongst the poor.
 Souling involved a ritual where people went from door to door asking for food in return for prayer, the soulers went from door to door with candles placed inside hollowed out turnips.
-Souling survived in northern England in Lancashire and Chesire, on Halloween is was known that there was an increase of supernatural energy.
+Souling survived in northern England in Lancashire and Chesire, on Halloween it was known that there was an increase of supernatural energy.

 In Lancashire it was believed that the spirits of those who were to die the following year would appear in bodily shape during Halloween.
-In other parts of the country there was a custom followed described as, driving out the witches, burning candles were lit to ward off evil spirits.
+In other parts of the country there was a custom followed, described as driving out the witches, candles were lit to ward off evil spirits.
 Candles were carried about during the hour before midnight, if the candles burned continuously during the witching hour, the one carrying the candles would then enjoy immunity from witches for the following year.
 Halloween was also a particularly important time for divination, and a woman born on Halloween was said to possess supernatural powers, and a unique ability to foretell the future.
 All people believed they had a heightened sense of intuition during Halloween, due to the energies during that time.

-The impending death of friends, neighbours or family could be learned during Halloween if a shadowy shape was glimpsed in the churchyard, if when an egg white was dropped into a glass of water, and a shroud was detected death was imminent.
+The impending death of friends, neighbours or family could be learned during Halloween if a shadowy shape was glimpsed in the churchyard, or when an egg white was dropped into a glass of water and a shroud was detected, death was imminent.
 Young women in England placed a sprig of rosemary under their pillow on Halloween allowing them to dream of their future husbands.
 They would also throw a ball of wool through an open window at midnight, and whoever picked up the wool and whispered his name would be her future husband.
 During Halloween the profession of a future husband could be divined by running molten lead through cold water.
 The fidelity of lovers was accessed, or marriage prospects, by the way nuts popped in the fire, if the nuts stayed together, the lovers would prosper, if they flew apart, the lovers would also.

-During the seventeenth century onward, everything associated with Halloween flourished, and did so with very little church intervention, in Scotland Halloween bonfires blazed, the ashes later used to create magical circles, people then danced around these circles.
+During the seventeenth century onward, everything associated with Halloween flourished, and did so with very little church intervention.
+In Scotland Halloween bonfires blazed, the ashes later used to create magical circles, people then danced around these circles.

-Young women were masked on Halloween, it was also an important time for male bonding, although most of the rituals focused upon the desires of young women.
-Especially as a courtship or pending marriage ritual.
+Young women were masked on Halloween, it was also an important time for male bonding, although most of the rituals focused upon the desires of young women, especially as a courtship or pending marriage ritual.
 The way nuts cracked or stones settled in bonfires, the people or sounds encountered at the midnight hour, all related to the future in a divinatory manner.
 Deaths were also foretold, although the main ones were on relationships and marriage prospects, who, when, where, how old, what type of profession would they have.
 Many spells were cast at this time to gain some insightful details about a person’s future partnership, spells were also cast for secrets to be revealed.